 For the second time in its history, Tokyo is hosting the summer Olympics; they first hosted back in 1964.
 (Japan has also been home to two Winter Olympics, at Sapporo in 1972 and Nagano in 1998.)
 Tokyo is the first city in Asia to host an Olympics twice.

-This time, Tokyo is looking to many of its preexisting facilities to stage the summer’s events.
+Ahead of the postponement announcement, Tokyo looked to many of its preexisting facilities to stage the summer’s events.
 The city has been renovating stadiums and rebuilding where they can: of 43 venues, 25 were already standing, while eight are new and 10 more temporary, as the Los Angeles Times reports.
 The Nippon Budokkan is getting fixed up as the site of judo competition and karate, for example, while the Baji Koen Park will host equestrian events and the Yoyogi National Gymnasium will be the spot for handball.
 (Back in 1964, it was the center of the swimming and diving events.)
 But the big site — the Tokyo National Stadium — has been the focus of a major overhaul.
 Originally, the Stadium was to be rebuilt to the specifications of a design by the late architect Zaha Hadid.
 That plan was scrapped due to cost concerns.
 The ultimate design is one by a Japanese architect, Kengo Kuma, at about half the price.

 The decision on a host city for the 2020 Summer Olympics was determined back in 2013 in Argentina.
 The three final contenders during the bid process were Istanbul, Madrid and Tokyo; Tokyo ended up ahead with 60 votes to 36 once the field had been narrowed down to Istanbul or Tokyo.
 Hosting the Olympics is a complex proposition for any city: while it offers potential economic upsides, thanks to increased construction, investment and tourism, many cities also struggle to make later use of the expansive facilities and housing that the Games require.